0xTim/swift-binary-macros-poc/README.md

 Both consumers only **declare** `#stringify` and use it; the implementation is loaded from the binary bundle via `-load-plugin-executable`.
-The local flow (a) is the most robust because the plugin is built with your own toolchain; the remote flow (b) demonstrates distribution but expects a toolchain compatible with the one that built the released binary (see compiler-version keying below).
+The local flow (a) is the most robust because the plugin is built with your own toolchain; the remote flow (b) demonstrates distribution but expects a toolchain compatible with the one that built the released binary.
+In the real world, you'd declare the macros in an XCFramework and ship it alongside.

-## Status / open questions

-- Verified end-to-end on macOS (arm64) and Linux (aarch64), with both the native and the default SwiftBuild build engines.
-- **Compiler-version keying:** macro plugins talk to the compiler over a version-specific protocol, so a published bundle is toolchain-specific.
-Variants are keyed by triple only; a robust solution should also key on compiler version (cf. swift-syntax prebuilts).
-- The SwiftBuild side currently avoids registering the macro bundle as a build file (so the engine's artifact parser never sees the new type); teaching the parser directly is an alternative worth discussing.
-- Upstreaming is two coordinated PRs (swift-package-manager + swift-build) plus tests.